Uplift » Can My Lawyer Cash My Settlement Check?

 24 Hours Icon

-Remember: Large Settlement Might Be Handled Differently
+Remember: Large Settlements Might Be Handled Differently

-If this happens, the insurer will send the initial payment to the law firm so they can complete a final accounting.
+If this happens, the insurer will send the initial payment to the law firm so it can complete a final accounting.
 A final accounting ensures that all expenses, medical bills, and legal fees are paid.

 You then make an arrangement with your attorney to receive payments directly from the annuity for the duration of the payment period.